 The purpose of the permanency hearing is for the Court to make a definitive long-term decision about a permanent placement for the child.
 The permanency hearing may be combined with the periodic case review hearing, but should be distinguished from the review, since the permanency hearing has a different purpose.
+If an indigent parent previously waived counsel and requests the appointment of counsel for the permanency hearing, the court should appoint counsel for the parent, and, if necessary, continue the hearing so that counsel for the parent can be present.
+See In Re G.P., 4 N.E.3d 1158, 1163-64 (Ind.
+2014).
 In McBride v.
 County Off.
 Of Family and Children, 798 N.E.
 2d 185, 197-98 (Ind.
 Ct.
 App.
-2003), the Court opined that Mother's claims of alleged error in the permanency hearing, including conducting the permanency hearing in connection with the case review hearing, did not violate mother's due process rights.
+2003), the Court opined that Mother's claims of alleged error in the permanency hearing, including conducting the permanency hearing in connection with the case review hearing, did not violate Mother's due process rights.

 IC 31-34-21-7(a) states that the permanency hearing should be held:

-- within thirty (30) days of a court ruling that reasonable efforts to reunify or preserve the child's family are not required, pursuant to IC 31-34-21-5.6 - every twelve months after the child has been removed from parents or every twelve months from the date of the dispositional decree, whichever occurs first - more often if ordered by the court.
+- within thirty days of a court ruling that reasonable efforts to reunify or preserve the child's family are not required, pursuant to IC 31-34-21-5.6; - every twelve months after the child has been removed from parents or every twelve months from the date of the dispositional decree, whichever occurred first; or - more often if ordered by the court.

-IC 31-34-21-4(a) and (d) require DCS to provide notice of the permanency hearing seven days before the hearing to: the child's parents, guardian, or custodian; the attorney(s) for the parents, guardian, or custodian; a prospective adoptive parent named in a petition for adoption which has been filed (if all consents to adoption have been filed with DCS, the adoption court has determined that consents are not needed, or a petition for termination of the parental rights has been filed); the Guardian ad Litem or Court Appointed Special Advocate; other parties; the child's foster parent; any other person who DCS knows is currently caring for the child and who is not required to be licensed; and any other suitable relative or person who DCS knows has had a significant or caretaking relationship to the child.
-If the child is at least sixteen years old and the proposed permanency plan is transitioning from foster care to independent living, DCS shall give notice of the permanency hearing by personal delivery or mail.
+IC 31-34-21-4(a) and (d) require DCS to provide notice of the permanency hearing seven days before the hearing to: the child's parents, guardian, or custodian; the attorney(s) for the parents, guardian, or custodian; a prospective adoptive parent named in a petition for adoption which has been filed (if all consents to adoption have been filed with DCS, the adoption court has determined that consents are not needed, or a petition for termination of the parental rights has been filed and is pending); the Guardian ad Litem or Court Appointed Special Advocate; other parties; the child's foster parent; any other person whom DCS knows is currently caring for the child and who is not required to be licensed; and any other suitable relative or person whom DCS knows has had a significant or caretaking relationship to the child.
+If the child is at least sixteen years old and the proposed permanency plan is another planned, permanent living arrangement, DCS shall give notice of the permanency hearing to the child.
+IC 31-34-21-7(c).
+DCS may give written notice of the permanency hearing by personal delivery or mail.
 IC 31-32-1-4(a).

-All those who receive notice of the permanency hearing, including the foster child age sixteen or older who is transitioning to independent living, shall be given the opportunity to be heard at court and to make recommendations.
+All those who receive notice of the permanency hearing, including the foster child age sixteen or older whose permanency plan is another planned, permanent living arrangement, shall be given the opportunity to be heard at court and to make recommendations.
 IC 31-34-21-4(d).
 For permanency hearings, those who receive notice also have the following:

-- the opportunity to submit a written statement to the court, that, if served on all parties to the CHINS case and others who receive notice of the permanency hearing, may be made a part of the court record - the right to present oral testimony to the court - the right to cross-examine any of the witnesses at the hearing.
+- the right to submit a written statement to the court, that, if served on all parties to the CHINS case and others who receive notice of the permanency hearing, may be made a part of the court record; - the right to present oral testimony to the court; - the right to cross-examine any of the witnesses at the hearing.